 - a.
 Provide minimum 20 m separation between buildings facing each other within a site.
-Refer to Figure 7.7.1 Commercial Building Separation Controls. - b.
+Refer to Figure 7.7.1 - b.
 Provide minimum 10 m separation between buildings perpendicular to each other within a site.
 This reduced building separation control only applies where the width of the facing facades does not exceed 20 m.
-Refer to Figure 7.7.1 Commercial Building Separation Controls.
+Refer to Figure 7.7.1 c.
+Provide building separation as recommended by the NSW Residential Flat Design Code "Rule of Thumb" requirements.